Legislation

 electronic communications.

-c.
-"Prohibited violation" means any civil or criminal offense defined
+e.
+"Prohibited violation" means any investigation or proceeding that

-unless such out-of-state proceeding i. sounds in tort or contract; ii.
+health activity, unless such proceeding i. sounds in tort or contract;

-this state; or iii. was brought by the patient who received reproductive
+this state; and iii. was brought by the person who received reproductive

 2. Any person or entity that is headquartered or incorporated in New